Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 LONDON (AP) — Ukrainian President Volodymyr Zelenskyy pushed for fighter jets to ensure his country's victory over Russia in a dramatic speech before the U.K. Parliament, where he also thanked the British people for their support since "Day One" of Moscow's invasion.

-The embattled leader's daring visit to Britain in a bid for more advanced weapons comes as Ukraine braces for an expected Russian offensive and hatches its own plans to retake land held by Moscow's forces.
-Support from Western allies thus far has been key to Ukraine's surprisingly stiff defense — and now the two sides are engaged in grinding battles.
+The embattled leader's surprise visit to Britain in a bid for more advanced weapons comes as Ukraine braces for an expected Russian offensive and hatches its own plans to retake land held by Moscow's forces.
+Western support has been key to Kyiv's surprisingly stiff defense, and the two sides are engaged in grinding battles.

+It was only Zelenskyy's second foreign trip since Russia invaded on Feb, 24, 2022, after a December visit to Washington.
+French President Emmanuel Macron's office said he would host Zelenskyy and German Chancellor Olaf Scholz in Paris later in the day, and expectations were growing that he would meet European Union leaders in Brussels on Thursday.

+Before that, Sunak and Zelenskyy are due to visit Ukrainian troops being trained on the Challenger 2 tanks that Britain is sending as part of the hundreds that Kyiv says it needs.

-Hundreds of lawmakers and parliamentary staff packed the 900-year-old Westminster Hall, the oldest — and unheated — part of Parliament for Zelenskyy’s speech.
-It was only his second confirmed journey outside Ukraine since Russia invaded nearly a year ago.
+Hundreds of lawmakers and parliamentary staff packed the 900-year-old Westminster Hall, the oldest — and, on a cold winter day, unheated — part of Parliament for Zelenskyy’s speech.

 Zelenskyy, wearing his trademark olive drab sweatshirt, urged allies to send his country jets, saying combat aircraft would be “wings for freedom.”

+“We think it is right to provide both short-term equipment … that can help win the war now, but also look to the medium to long term to make sure Ukraine has every possible capacity it requires,” he said.

+Macron has said France doesn’t rule out sending fighter jets but set out conditions before such a step is taken, including not leading to an escalation of tensions or using the aircraft “to touch Russian soil,” and not resulting in weakening “the capacities of the French army.”

-The president, who planned to meet later with King Charles III, noted that the British monarch was a qualified military pilot.
+Zelenskyy, who also met at Buckingham Palace on Wednesday with King Charles III, noted that the British monarch was a qualified military pilot.

+Zelenskyy thanked Sunak and his predecessor Boris Johnson, a staunch backer of Ukraine while was prime minister.
+Sunak took office in October and has pledged to maintain the U.K.’s support.

+“Boris, you got others united when it seemed absolutely impossible,” Zelenskyy said.

-He also called for stronger sanctions against Moscow, until “Russia is deprived of any possibility to finance this war.”
+He also urged stronger sanctions against Moscow until “Russia is deprived of any possibility to finance this war.”

-He said he was speaking on behalf of the brave people of his own country — and thanked Britons for their bravery.
+He said he was speaking on behalf of Ukrainians and thanked Britons for their bravery.

-Zelenskyy has rallied support for his country repeatedly through such speeches — mostly given remotely — to Western lawmakers.
-Support from allies has helped Ukraine mount a surprisingly stiff defense — and now the two sides are engaged in grinding battles.

-The Ukrainian leader arrived on a Royal Air Force plane in London on Wednesday.
-Prime Minister Rishi Sunak greeted him on the tarmac, tweeting a photo of him embracing the Ukrainian leader.
+The Ukrainian leader arrived on a Royal Air Force plane in London, and Sunak greeted him on the tarmac, tweeting a photo of them embracing.
+They held talks at the prime minister's 10 Downing St. residence before Zelenskyy spoke to Parliament.

-“The United Kingdom was one of the first to come to Ukraine’s aid.
-And today I’m in London to personally thank the British people for their support,” Zelenskyy said on Instagram.

-A large convoy of vehicles left the airport and headed straight to Downing Street in central London.
-Both leaders posed briefly for photos in front of the famous black door that leads into the U.K. prime minister's residence.

 The U.K. is one of the biggest military backers of Ukraine and has sent the country more than 2 billion pounds ($2.5 billion) in weapons and equipment.